cannam/mert-vamp-plugin/README.md

 <tr><td>Without libtorch or Intel MKL, with OpenMP</td><td>13.2 sec</td><td>Matrix multiplication</td></tr>
 <tr><td>Without libtorch, Intel MKL, or OpenMP</td><td>66.8 sec</td><td>Serial execution of both</td></tr>
 </table>

+## Parameters and Outputs

+The plugin has only one adjustable parameter, "Chunk Duration" (`chunk`).
+This controls the length in seconds of the chunks into which the input audio will be split in order to feed them to the model.
+Longer chunks may lead to the audio being processed more quickly overall, but too long risks running out of memory, or timing out on individual process calls, if the host uses a timeout.

 ## Credits and copyright